chrisparnin/EngineeringBasics/README.md

 The primary goal of the workshop is for you have to have setup a set of relevant tools for software development and data analysis.

-## Configuration Management

-To help us get started, we will we install some tools that make it a little easier to configure systems.

-The advantage of having these tools is that it makes it easier to install large bundles of software, often automatically.
-These allows others to easily build software without worrying about missing a dependency.

 ## Markdown and GitHub Issues